 The best part in all of this is that you don’t have to go it alone.
 In fact, we actively encourage you to contact some course providers and start asking questions, using the step-by-step process and checklist we outlined earlier in this article.

 What’s more, if you did have any questions, we want to hear from you.
-Your first move should be to click below in order to receive your free OriGym prospectus.
+Your first move should be to download your free OriGym prospectus!
 Aside from our blog content, this will contain all the information you need to get a head start in the fitness industry.